BiBiServ/bibigrid/documentation/markdown/features/configuration.md

   - type: de.NBI tiny
     image: Ubuntu 22.04 LTS (2022-10-14)
     count: 2
+    onDemand: True # optional only on master cloud for now.
+Default True.
+    partitions: # optional.
+Always adds "all" and the cloud identifier as partitions
+      - small
+      - onDemand
+    features: # optional
+      - hasdatabase
+      - holdsinformation
+    bootVolume: False
+    bootFromVolume: True
+    terminateBootVolume: True
+    volumeSize: 50
 ```

 - `type` sets the instance's hardware configuration.
 - `image` sets the bootable operating system to be installed on the instance.
 - `count` sets how many workers of that `type` `image` combination are in this work group
+- `onDemand` (optional:False) defines whether nodes in the worker group are scheduled on demand (True) or are started permanently (False).
+Please only use if necessary.
+On Demand Scheduling improves resource availability for all users.
+This option only works for single cloud setups for now.
+- `partitions` (optional:[]) allow you to force Slurm to schedule to a group of nodes (partitions) ([more](https://slurm.schedmd.com/slurm.conf.html#SECTION_PARTITION-CONFIGURATION))
+- `features` (optional:[]) allow you to force Slurm to schedule a job only on nodes that meet certain `bool` constraints.
+This can be helpful when only certain nodes can access a specific resource - like a database ([more](https://slurm.schedmd.com/slurm.conf.html#OPT_Features)).
+- `bootVolume` (optional:None) takes name or id of a boot volume and boots from that volume if given.
+- `bootFromVolume` (optional:False) if True, the instance will boot from a volume created for this purpose.
+- `terminateBootVolume` (optional:True) if True, the boot volume will be terminated when the server is terminated.
+- `volumeSize` (optional:50) if a boot volume is created, this sets its size.

 ##### Find your active `images`